klauswarzecha/beauty-friseur/README.md

 The individual pages of companies on these portals were **never** accessed!

 All business data including cosmetic services were collected from overview pages.

-In thew case of one portal, each request furnished roughly ten company entries.
+In the case of one portal, each request furnished roughly ten company entries.
 In the case of another portal, the overview pages for larger cities contained much more entries.

 For each of these entries, an [item](https://docs.scrapy.org/en/latest/topics/items.html) was yielded and exported.